amytakeuchi/Fintech-Product-Analytics/README.md

 ---

-## Customer Value Concentration
+## Customer Value Concentration Analysis

 Initial RFM analysis shows a meaningful concentration of transaction value among higher-value customers.

+**Findings**
-> **The top 36.19% of users (Top + High tiers) account for 59.62% of total monetary value.**
+- The top 36.19% of users (Top + High tier) account for 59.62% of total monetary value.
+- The remaining 44.05% of users (Mid-high + Mid tier) account for 39.07% of total monetary value.

-This suggests that customer value is concentrated among a relatively smaller group of users, making retention of high-value customers particularly important.
+- This suggests that customer value is concentrated among a relatively smaller group of users, making retention of high-value customers particularly important.

 The analysis therefore goes beyond identifying high-value customers and asks: **Which high-value customers are currently healthy, and which are showing behavioral signs of future risk?**

+---

+## Frequency Analysis

+Purchase frequency was not a stronger predictor of total customer value (LTV) than average order size.
+**Findings**
+-
 ---

 ### H4 — Behavioral Segmentation & Retention